Last Updated: June 8, 2026

 We clean our homes.
 We organize our closets.
 We even detox our diets.
 But when was the last time you sat down and did a full digital declutter?

-If you’re like most people, the answer is never — or at least not intentionally.
-Our digital lives pile up quietly: apps we forgot we downloaded, email subscriptions from five years ago, cloud storage cluttered with duplicate photos, and a home screen so packed it takes three scrolls just to find the calculator.
-It doesn’t look messy the same way a junk drawer does, but it drains you just the same.
+If you’re like most people, the answer is probably never.
+Our digital lives tend to pile up quietly in the form of apps we forgot we downloaded, email subscriptions from years ago, cloud storage cluttered with duplicate photos, and a packed home screen that consists of items that are just on there because that is the order they were downloaded in.
+While it may not look messy in the same way as a desk, it still drains you just the same.

-A cluttered digital life is just as stressful as a cluttered physical one.
+A cluttered digital life is just as draining as a cluttered physical one.
 The difference is that we can’t see it, so we rarely deal with it.
-This post walks you through five steps to audit your digital life from the ground up — so you can reduce stress, sharpen your focus, and start using technology on your terms.
+Performing a digital declutter is a critical part of the digital minimalism philosophy and it can help you reduce stress, sharpen your focus, and start using technology on your own terms, so that you can create space for what actually matters.
+This post walks you through five steps on how to audit your digital life from the ground up.

 I’ve put together five steps to audit your digital life and perform a digital declutter.